-In June 2006, the FASB released FASB Interpretation No.48 ("FIN No.48"), "Accounting for Uncertainly in Income Taxes" an Interpretation of FASB Statement No.109.
+In June 2006, the Financial Accounting Standards Board ("FASB") released Interpretation No.48 ("FIN" No.48), "Accounting for Uncertainly in Income Taxes" an Interpretation of FASB Statement No.109.
 FIN No.48 prescribes a comprehensive model for how a company should recognize, measure, present, and disclose in its financial statements uncertain tax positions that the company has taken or expects to take on a tax return.
 Under the interpretation, the financial statements will reflect expected future tax consequences of such positions presuming the tax authorities' full knowledge of the position and relevant facts.
 This interpretation is effective for annual periods beginning after December 15, 2006.
 Accordingly, the Company adopted FIN No.48 as from January 1, 2007.
 The adoption of this interpretation did not have any impact in the Company's financial statements.

-In September 2006, the FASB issued SFAS No.157, Fair Value Measurements ("SFAS No.157").
+In September 2006, the FASB issued SFAS No.157, "Fair Value Measurements".
 SFAS No.157 defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 Under SFAS No.157, fair value refers to the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants in the market in which the reporting entity transacts.
 The standard clarifies that fair value should be based on the assumptions market participants would use when pricing the asset or liability.
-SFAS No.157 will be effective as of January 1, 2008.
-The Company is currently assessing the impact that SFAS No.157 may have on its financial statements, but expect no material change in the financial condition or results.
+SFAS No.157 will be effective for annual periods beginning after November 15, 2007.
+The Company has not had, nor expects a material change neither in the financial situation nor in the results products of the application of this norm.

 Notes to financial statements

-For the three months ended March 31, 2008 and 2007
+For the six months ended June 30, 2008 and 2007

 (Expressed in United States dollars)

-In February 2007, the FASB issued SFAS No. 159, Fair Value Option for Financial Assets and Financial Liabilities.
+In February 2007, the FASB issued SFAS No. 159, "Fair Value Option for Financial Assets and Financial Liabilities".
 This statement permits, but does not require, companies to account for financial instruments at fair value that are not otherwise required to be measured at fair value.
 The statement is effective for fiscal years beginning after November 15, 2007.
-The Company is currently evaluating the effects of adopting SFAS No. 159 and is not expected to have a material impact on the Company's financial statements.
+The Company has not had, nor expects a material change neither in the financial situation nor in the results products of the application of this norm.